Battle off Samar: Japanese advancement on the escort carriers

 With the attempts by Johnston and Hoel to halt the Japanese dealt with for the time being, the fleet continued to close the range on the American escort carriers.
-Much of the gunfire for the next 20 minutes were focus on the destroyer escorts, John C. Butler and Raymond coming under heavy fire but not receiving a hit.
+Much of the gunfire for the next 20 minutes was focused on the destroyer escorts, John C. Butler and Raymond coming under heavy fire but not receiving a hit.
 Raymond and Dennis fired their torpedoes without obtaining a hit.
 However, solid hits were scored by 08:50 as Haruna fired on an enemy "destroyer" at 17,000 yards and claimed a hit after two salvos were fired before rain squalls blinded her.
-The range and bearing match the escort carrier Kalinin Bay, which is hit by a 14-inch (356 mm) shell.
+The range and bearing match the escort carrier Kalinin Bay, which was hit by a 14-inch (356 mm) shell.
 Meanwhile, the Japanese heavy cruisers began to close the range, with Chikuma leading Tone, Haguro, and Chōkai.
 Haguro fired on the escort carrier Fanshaw Bay at 17,200 yards and landed a pair of 8-inch (203 mm) hits to her forward flight deck, before briefly firing on Heermann.
-Just after 08:00, Haguro switched fire to the Kalinin Bay and in running gunnery duel in which Tone joined in, Kalinin Bay was hit by three 8-inch (203 mm) - two hitting the stern and one hitting the bow - while Haguro in turn took two hits from Kalinin Bays lone 5-inch (127 mm) gun that damaged her radio transmitter and communication cables.
+Just after 08:00, Haguro switched fire to the Kalinin Bay and in a running gunnery duel in which Tone joined in, Kalinin Bay was hit by three 8-inch (203 mm) - two hitting the stern and one hitting the bow - while Haguro in turn took two hits from Kalinin Bays lone 5-inch (127 mm) gun that damaged her radio transmitter and communication cables.
 However, critical damage came at 07:25 when Fanshaw Bay aircraft took vengeance on her opponent and gouged Haguro with a pair of 100 pound bombs which exploded inside her turret 2 magazines, starting a powder fire which forced the cruiser to conduct damage control.